corespring/corespring-api/docker/README.md

     docker-deployer deploy --deploy-name $NAME --docker-filename $DOCKER_NAME
 ```

-# Testing the docker file locally (Need to have docker installed on your machine)
+# Testing the docker file locally

+> You need to have docker installed on your machine to do this.

 To create and run a docker image with default Dockerfile:**